jeremyandrews/Argus-app/memory-bank/activeContext.md

 ## Current Work Focus

+- **Fixed Database ID Display Flow** (Completed):
+  - Resolved a critical bug where article database IDs were not being displayed in the UI:
+    - Root cause: Database ID was correctly extracted from JSON in `processArticleJSON` but wasn't being passed to the `ArticleModel` constructor in `ArticleService.swift`
+    - This caused:
+      1. Database ID field being nil in the SwiftData database
+      2. ID not being included in the engine_stats JSON string
+      3. No ID displayed in the UI's Argus Engine Stats section

+  - Fix implementation:
+    - Added the missing parameter to the `ArticleModel` constructor in `processRemoteArticles`:
+    ```swift
+    let newArticle = ArticleModel(
+        // Other fields...
+        databaseId: article.databaseId,  // Added this line to fix the bug
+        // Other fields...
+    )
+    ```
+    - Comprehensive documentation added in memory-bank/article-id-display-flow.md tracing article database ID flow from initial API to display in UI

+  - Complete flow implemented and verified:
+    1. Backend API includes `id` field in the article JSON
+    2. `processArticleJSON` extracts the ID and places it in `ArticleJSON` object
+    3. `processRemoteArticles` passes the ID to the `ArticleModel` constructor (fixed)
+    4. The ID is stored in the SwiftData database as part of the ArticleModel
+    5. `engine_stats` property includes the ID in the JSON string
+    6. `parseEngineStatsJSON` extracts the ID from JSON string into `ArgusDetailsData` object
+    7. `ArgusDetailsView` renders the ID in the UI with "Source: Engine Stats JSON" label

+  - Added specific debugging recommendations in the documentation for troubleshooting similar issues:
+    - API Response Check: Confirm the backend API is including the ID field
+    - Database Storage Check: Verify the ID is stored in the ArticleModel
+    - Engine Stats JSON Check: Examine the generated engine_stats JSON string
+    - Parsing Check: Confirm the ID is correctly extracted from the JSON
+    - UI Rendering Check: Verify the conditional display logic

+  - The fixed implementation ensures a complete, consistent flow for handling the database ID from API to UI

 - **Implemented R2 URL JSON New Fields** (Completed):
   - Added support for two new fields in the JSON payload from the R2 URL:
     - `action_recommendations`: Concrete, actionable steps based on article content